 It took a recent trip to the store to get a reality check for my daughter and I. Walking down the large department store aisles, she piped up with, “But what are we going to buy for me?”
 When I asked her to clarify what she meant, she excitedly exclaimed that we “always get a toy!”
 Where were those lessons about wants and needs?

-I sheepishly realized I had set us into a dangerous pattern: in her four year old mind, a trip to our favorite store meant a trinket, a lollipop, or a treat for her.
-As an intentional parent (or so I thought!), I was uncomfortable with the idea that she wasn’t remembering our little chats about “wants and needs”!
+I sheepishly realized I had set us into a dangerous pattern.
+In her young mind, a trip to our favorite store meant a trinket, a lollipop, or a treat for her.
+I thought I was an intentional parent.
+But, I was uncomfortable with the idea that she wasn’t remembering our little chats about wants and needs.
 Time to get back to basics.

 Here are just some of the ideas we re-instituted in our home to promote our shared values:

 A visual way to show the differences between items that are fun , and ones we really need to live.
 We cut out pictures of houses, clothing, food, toys, shoes, and books.
 Then, we pasted them on two sides of a large piece of poster-board.
 We also talked about how a want for one person could be a need for someone else.
 For example, when one child needs shoes, but the other doesn’t because hers still fit.

 We work together to determine if what our kids ask for is a want or a need.